lverweijen/littletree/README.md

 ## Features ##

 - Intuitive basic creation and modification of trees.
-- Efficient implementation of common tree operations and traversals.
-  Works on trees that are 10 000 layers deep.
+- Efficient implementation of common tree operations and traversals that still work on trees that are more than 10,000 layers deep.
-- Extensible.
-Subclass from `BaseNode` if you need more freedom.
+- Extensible: either subclass from `Node` or `BaseNode`.
 - Can be imported / exported to many different formats (nested dict, rows, relations, graphviz, mermaid, newick, networkx).
 - Purely written in Python.

-## Limitations ##
+## Limitation ##
 - Each node has at most one parent.
 (It's a tree not a graph!)
-- Nodes cannot be their own ancestor.

 ## Installing ##